img-1

 CSS Defering on Whole Website.

-When CSS optimization is turned on, the non-critical CSS is deferred.
+When CSS optimization is turned on, a critical CSS is generated for each page including only the styling required for above-the-fold page content, and the non-critical CSS is deferred.
 This improves the page load time and improves Core Web Vital health.

 Exclude CSS files from deferring